mikhailshilkov/mikhailio-docpad/src/documents/2018/12/fairy-tale-of-fsharp-and-durable-functions/index.html.md

 ### Orchestrator

-The Orchestrator calls Activity functions to produce the desired outcome of the service:
+The orchestrator calls activity functions to produce the desired outcome of the service:

 ``` fsharp
 let workflow wishlist = orchestrator {